Deep technical comparison

 - Context engine ecosystem: The pluggable ContextEngine slot API lets third parties replace the entire context pipeline. lossless-claw, MemOS Cloud, and the community 12-layer architecture demonstrate real ecosystem traction.

-- Test infrastructure (4–1–0): 2,242 test files, 13 dedicated live-model tests, 7 Docker E2E suites, 46 browser tests via Playwright, and full GitHub Actions CI with parallel lane splitting.
-Comis counters with ChaosEchoAdapter fault injection and structured log validation.
+- Test infrastructure (3-1-1): 6,000+ test files, 60+ dedicated live-model tests, Docker E2E suites, and browser tests via Playwright.
+Comis counters with ChaosEchoAdapter fault injection, structured log validation, and its own GitHub Actions CI running the full validate gate.

 Different philosophies